 This workshop offers you practices to tap into your joy.
 Sydnie and SLMDances will share their practices of "joy at all costs" as a balm and a catalyst.
 Through games, movement, and other technologies, we will honor where joy resides in our bodies and our lives and how we can use this as a tool to shape the future.

 Student Artists-in-Residence and Post Bacc Skill Share (RSVP)

 Friday April 16th, 1:00-3:00pm

-Inspired or intrigued by the projects of Post-Baccalaureate Fellow Allison Costa and Student Artists-in-Residence Nkima Stephenson, Elise Logan, and Filippa Christofalou presented at the MeMoSa last night?
-Come learn some of the skills and technologies behind their different explorations, potentially including: qualitative data visualization, projection mapping and movement interaction, and more!
+Inspired or intrigued by the projects Post-Baccalaureate Fellow Allison Costa and Student Artists-in-Residence Nkima Stephenson and Elise Logan presented at the MeMoSa last night?
+Come learn some of the skills and technologies behind their different explorations, potentially including: qualitative data visualization, projection mapping/movement interaction, filming for dance and more!
 RSVP Required

 Line Up for Fall '20